ElaheDlv/RL-for-AIF-in-RAL/README.md

 python train_ppo.py --env carla --obs grayroad --action cont --timesteps 2000000 --eval-episodes 12 --out runs/ppo_cont_gray
 # Add `--render --render-freq 1` to any command above to watch the live CARLA camera during training.
 ```
+Note: For `--obs rgb`, PPO now uses a ResNet18 backbone pretrained on ImageNet (with frozen early layers).
+For `--obs grayroad`, PPO uses a smaller custom CNN trained from scratch, optimized for binary road masks.
+Also `--render --render-freq 1` to any command above to watch the live CARLA camera during training.

 ## Usage (DQN-Disc)
 ```bash